Lash Business Start-Up Guide: Everything You Need to Launch Successfully

 - Underpricing to get clients: You'll attract price-sensitive clients who complain about cost and don't value quality

-- Ignoring no-show costs: Reserve the appointment time—factor this into pricing
+- Ignoring no-show costs: Reserve the appointment time, factor this into pricing

-- Not raising prices as you improve: As your skills and reputation improve, raise prices to match your value
+- Not raising prices as you improve: As your skills and reputation improve, raise prices to match your value -- our guide on how to raise your prices successfully gives you a step-by-step communication plan.

 Step 8: Build Your Client Base